solrey3/tito-taglish-second-brain/README.md

 ## 🤝 Contributions

-Contributions, suggestions, and improvements are welcome!
+Contributions, ideas, and improvements are welcome!
-Feel free to fork the repo, open issues, or submit pull requests.
+Feel free to fork this repo, open issues, or submit pull requests.
-Let's build a better Taglish second brain together!
+Let's help more people learn Tagalog and connect with Filipino culture!

 ---

-# 🌟 "Kaya mo 'yan!" 🌟
+# 🌟 "Tuloy-tuloy lang!" 🌟
-*(You can do it!)*

----

-Would you also like a `CONTRIBUTING.md` ready if you want to eventually accept open-source contributions? 🚀
-(It's quick — about 15 lines.)
-Would you like me to write it too?
+*(Keep going!)*